Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 For example, if you run a health supplement brand, see if you can get the agency to connect you with another brand they’ve worked with in the same industry.

-Caveat: Beware of the ones that target too broad an audience or try to do a bit of everything—unless they can perform at scale, they will underperform on their given word.
+Caveat: Beware of CRO firms that target too broad an audience or try to do a bit of everything—unless they can perform at scale, they will underperform on their given word.

-Pro Tip: It’s best to seek companies that have a specialty they focus on—A/B testing, email marketing, etc.
+Pro Tip: It’s best to seek conversion rate companies that have a specialty they focus on (apart from servicing eComm stores)—like A/B testing, email marketing, etc.

-The differentiators will often lie in processes, expertise, and costs.
+The differentiators will often lie in the CRO processes, expertise, and costs.

-Put simply, choose an agency that has documented proof of working with varied industries.
+Put simply, only hire a CRO agency that has documented proof of working with varied industries.

 ✔ How do you tailor conversion strategies when switching between industries on a day-to-day basis?